Optum/ChaoSlingr/README.md

 Questions: come to our booth or ask questions @ https://chaoslingr.slack.com

 # How to begin
+The first experiment is about trying to access an S3 Bucket (object store file system) where you shouldn't have access to because there should be bucket policies denying such upload.

 You will need docker, node, and python installed on your workstation
 1. `git clone -b hackRU https://github.com/Optum/ChaoSlingr.git`
 2. `virtualenv hacked`